Severe Weather Expected Afternoon, Evening

 What is the danger?

-According to the National Weather Service, severe weather is expected across southeast Texas Friday afternoon and evening as a cold front moves through the area.
-Thunderstorms are possible with this system, with the strongest storms occurring between 2:00 p.m. and 9:00 p.m.
-Hail, strong winds and isolated areas of heavy rain are possible.
-Minor street flooding will occur.
+According to the National Weather Service, severe weather is expected across southeast Texas this afternoon and evening as a cold front moves through the area.
+Widespread rainfall of 0.5-1 inches is expected, however, rapid rainfall of up to 3-5 inches over a short period could lead to street flooding and rises on creeks and bayous.
+Strong winds and large hail are possible with this system.

 STAY HOME